-Leo is ruled by the Sun and those born beneath this sign not only need to be noticed, they crave to have the objects of their passionate affections make them feel special and individually adored.
+Leo is ruled by the Sun and those born beneath this sign not only need to be noticed, they deeply desire to have the object of their affection make them feel special and individually adored as well.

-Not only were Napoleon’s love letters not reciprocated, Josephine dared to ignore the military genius’ pleading requests to join him near the battlefield of the Italian front for the remainder of their honeymoon.
+Not only were Napoleon’s love letters not reciprocated, Josephine dared to ignore the general’s’ pleading requests to join him near the battlefield on the Italian front for the remainder of their honeymoon.

 Painfully, the ignored Leonine lover divorced his Cancerian wife for the very same reason which caused her heightened sensitivities to preoccupy her affections from him. – Napoleon demanded their marriage be dissolved due to Josephine’s failure to bear him a child and ensure a future heir.